Metro Transit (Minnesota): History

 The agency was established by the Minnesota State Legislature in 1967 as the Metropolitan Transit Commission (MTC), with the purpose of overseeing transit planning and improvements for the region.
 The idea for such an agency was first floated in 1950 and gained momentum at the Legislature in 1965 when it was supported by two separate studies.
 The Twin Cities' primary transit operator, Twin City Lines traces its history back to the first horsecar lines in the late 19th-century.
 In the eclipse of public takeover, Twin City Lines had 635 buses: 75% of those were over 15 years old and 86 buses were so old that they were banned in Minneapolis.
 The public complained that Twin City Lines buses were too slow, uncomfortable, and lacked connection with the other seven private suburban bus companies.
 The 64th Legislature failed to pass the establishment of a transit commission with regulatory, planning, and other powers in 1965.
 The 65th Legislature established MTC two years later after overwhelming support from 23 cities and Twin City Lines itself.
-Originally, the bill also would have provided MTC the authority the acquire private bus companies though condemnation, but was removed after lobbying from Twin City Lines.
+Originally, the bill also would have provided MTC the authority to acquire private bus companies though condemnation, but was removed after lobbying from Twin City Lines.
 MTC composed of nine members, eight appointed by local governments and a chair appointed by the governor.
 The iconic "Circle T" came into use shortly after its creation, becoming a regionally recognizable symbol today.